 Manufacturing gas from coal generated a lot of waste.
 Typically, the coal waste was dumped in nearby ravines, ditches or used as fill for construction projects.
 Today much of the waste is found to be hazardous.
 The waste includes cyanides, metals, solvents and oily tars.

 The oily tars are made of organic chemicals called polycyclic aromatic hydrocarbons (PAHs).
-PAHs commonly found at MGP wastes are may also cause cancer in humans.
+PAHs commonly found at MGP waste sites may also cause cancer in humans.

 Waste from the gas manufacturing processes can be found in soil, surface water, and ground water.
 Depending on the site, the contamination can be minimal or extensive.
 Most of the contamination is buried under soil and does not pose a direct health risk.
 However, if coal tar residues come in contact with skin, it can cause redness or a rash.
 In some people, the coal tar can cause a sunburn effect on skin.
 Eye irritation is another hazard if coal tar residues get in the eyes.